tapjs/tapjs/docs/cli/index.md

-                         This is the default as of v13, so this option serves little purpose except to re-set the parallelization back to the default if an early option set it differently.
+                         This is the default as of v13, so this option serves little purpose except to re-set the parallelization back to the default if an earlier option (or config file) set it differently.

 Code Coverage Options: